Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 1. How large is the sample?

-The full implementation of the ACS, which began in 2005, originally sampled approximately 2.9 million housing unit addresses annually stateside.
-In 2011 the ACS sampled approximately 3.3 million housing unit addresses - this corresponds to an increase in the targeted annual sample size of 3.54 million addresses that began with the June 2011 ACS sample.
-The 2012 ACS sample is approximately 3.54 million housing unit addresses.
-The PRCS samples approximately 36,000 housing unit addresses each year in Puerto Rico.
+The full implementation of the ACS, which began in 2005, sampled approximately 2.9 million housing unit addresses annually stateside.
+The PRCS sampled approximately 36,000 housing unit addresses each year in Puerto Rico.
+The 2011 ACS sampled approximately 3.3 million housing unit addresses - this corresponds to an increase in the targeted annual sample size of 3.54 million addresses that began with the June 2011 ACS sample.
+This increase in the targeted annual sample size has continued since then, resulting in a 2013 ACS sample of approximately 3.54 million housing unit addresses.

 The full implementation of the ACS and PRCS Group Quarters data collection began in 2006.
 There are approximately 200,000 persons in the group quarters sample each calendar year in the ACS.